twilio-professional-services/flex-project-template/README.md

 ### __Use Typescript__

-Although not strictly neccessary, TypeScript immediately affords development teams improved readability and error checking.
+Although not strictly necessary, TypeScript immediately affords development teams improved readability and error checking.

 # Okay, but why a template for a standalone feature?

 We often see development teams want to use solutions that are developed and publicly shared.
 Typically these solutions are `Type B` [deliverables](#disclaimer).
 As a result, consumers of these solutions often look to take ownership by rewriting the code and they typically start that by organizing the code into the package structure for a single plugin solution.
-By following the template structure it reduces the overhead for development teams to utilize the sample code and accelerates their ability to harden it for their own needs.
+By following the template structure and **standardizing** the approach, it reduces the overhead for development teams to utilize the sample code and accelerates their ability to harden it for their own needs.

+It also makes reuse of the serverless work that support a lot of plugins a lot easier.

 # Okay tell me more, what does it do exactly?